plone/training/theming/theme-package.rst

       $ git add .
       $ git commit -m "Add compiled CSS file."

-In the next section we will adjust the skeleton we got from ``bobtemplates.plone`` and fill it with our custom theme.
+:doc:`In the next section <theme-package-2>` we will adjust the skeleton we got from ``bobtemplates.plone`` and fill it with our custom theme.